 This Grade II listed building was built in the mid 19th century; it's wonderfully Victorian Gothic style, and elevated position overlooking the bay, suggesting wealth and fashionable eccentricity.

-Comprising three storeys and an attic, the corners and front bays are flanked by round turrets with fake cruciform arrow loops and topped with machicolations.
+Comprising three storeys, and a Mansard attic storey, the corners and front bays are flanked by round turrets with fake cruciform arrow loops and topped with machicolations.
 I had to look that last word up!
-It means openings by which missiles could be dropped from a parapet onto the enemy below...those damn Victorian peasants! ;)
+It means openings by which missiles could be dropped from a parapet onto the enemy below...those rampaging hoards of Victorian peasants! ;)

-Situated on a sharp corner of Castle Hill, the photos above and below show the side elevation along with Cliff Cottage tacked alongside it.
+Situated on a sharp corner of Castle Hill, the photos above and below show the side elevation, along with Cliff Cottage tacked on behind it.

-Below is a view of the buildings from further down Castle Hill.
+And finally here's a view of the buildings from further down Castle Hill.
 The rounded wall is interesting because the flint & rubble end was originally a WW2 defence Type 24 Variant pillbox.
-The embrasures have been infilled, although close-up the outlines can still be seen, and I think it might have been built upon to give it more height.
-A wall has been tacked on to the right of it and a roof added to provide undercover parking.
+The embrasures have been infilled, although close-up the outlines can still be seen, and it was built upon to give it more height.
+A wall has been tacked on to the right of it and a roof added to provide a covered parking bay.

-A few more pics can be seen along with these in the Photo Gallery album.
+A few more photos can be seen along with these in the Photo Gallery album.